Skip to main content

 }

-Now let's put the secret to we've recreated to use by calling it via data source and pass it into the resource that needs it.
+Now let's put the secret we've recreated to use by calling it via data source and passing it into the resource that needs it.

 main.tf